Research Project CORPEEU - CORPUS DEL ESPAÑOL EN LOS ESTADOS UNIDOS

 Corpus of Spanish in the United States

-The Spanish language has been present and evolving in North America since the 16th Century.
-Nowadays, it is shaped by the influence of Spanish varieties from all Hispanic countries and by contact with English.
-Researchers predict that, in two decades, the United States will be second only to Mexico as the country with the highest number of Spanish speakers.
-Therefore, the most appropriate methodological instruments should be designed to study this variety of Spanish.
-To these means, the “Corpus of Spanish in the United States” (CORPEEU) was created as a collection of written and spoken language materials that allow us to learn about the Spanish spoken in the United States.
-The manifestations of Spanish in the US are varied in time, geography, social origin, mode, and style, without predetermined criteria for exclusion.
+The Spanish language has been evolving in North America since it first arrived in the 16th century.
+It has been influenced by distinct varieties of Spanish spoken in all Hispanic countries and by its longstanding contact with English.
+Researchers predict that, in two decades, the United States will have more Spanish speakers than any other country in the world except for Mexico.
+It is therefore necessary to design appropriate methodological instruments to study this variety of Spanish.
+To this end, the “Corpus of Spanish in the United States” (CORPEEU) was created as a collection of written and spoken language materials that allow us to study the Spanish of the United States.
+The examples of U.S. Spanish that comprise the corpus are varied in terms of the time and place in which they were collected; the social origin of their speakers; and their mode and style, without predetermined criteria for exclusion.
 CORPEEU was initiated in the fall of 2017 by the Instituto Cervantes’ Observatory of the Spanish Language and Hispanic Cultures at Harvard University, in collaboration with the North American Academy of the Spanish Language (ANLE).
-In 2020, the HCIAS became the main reference center for the elaboration of CORPEEU.
-The further technical development and anchorage of CORPEEU at Heidelberg University have been partially funded by its Field of Focus 3 (2019).
+In 2020, the HCIAS became the main reference center for CORPEEU’s elaboration.
+Further technical development and the institutional integration of CORPEEU in Heidelberg has been partially funded by the University’s Field of Focus 3 (2019) within the framework of the Excellence Strategy put forth by the German federal and state governments.

 corpeeu_corregido-2.jpg

-Cooperating institutions: Observatorio de la lengua española y las culturas hispánicas de los Estados Unidos de la Universidad de Harvard / Observatory of the Spanish Language and Hispanic Cultures in the United States; Academia Norteamericana de la Lengua Española.
+Cooperating institutions: Observatorio de la lengua española y las culturas hispánicas de los Estados Unidos de la Universidad de Harvard / Observatory of the Spanish Language and Hispanic Cultures in the United States, Harvard University; Academia Norteamericana de la Lengua Española.

 CORPEEU Project